bmaunde/guidelines/erp-magento-integration-guide.md

 More details are provide in the sections below.

 ### Single Ingest API
 The single API is what is recommended.
-It is an ordechestration or proxy API that
+It is an ordechestration or proxy API that uses the metadata of the request payload to delegate to internal APIs that process specific objects

 ## API Data Reference
 The following is a listing of all the data expected to and from backend systems.
 From this information, you should get the following: